turkeyes/importannots/README.md

 A general-purpose template for Amazon Mechanical Turk tasks.

 ### Development
-Run something like `python -m SimpleHTTPServer` to see the page locally.
+Run something like `python3 -m http.server` to test out the UI locally.

-Run Jupyter notebooks in `mturk` folder to launch and monitor HITs.
+Jupyter notebooks in the `mturk` folder are provided for launching and monitoring HITs.
+Edit the `hitCreation` fields in `config.json` to define how to set up your HITs.

-### Customization
+### UI Customization
 This framework can be used to create MTurk HITs, broken up into discrete repeated subtasks.

-To define your own MTurk HIT, you only need to change things in three places: `index.js`, `custom.js`, and `config.json`.
-See below for details
+To define your MTurk HIT, you only need to change things in three places: `index.js`, `custom.js`, and `config.json`.

 #### `index.html`
 Find the section marked `<!-- vv CUSTOM EXPERIMENT MARKUP GOES HERE vv -->`, and add your custom HTML elements in that section (e.g. image divs, input boxes).
 Add `id`s to those HTML elements so you can easily refer to them with JQuery in the page's JavaScript (see `assets/js/custom.js`).